-The analysis employs the two main sources for ethnic level data currently available, namely the Ethnographic Atlas (EA) and the Standard Cross-Cultural Sample (SCCS).
-Both datasets have been widely used in anthropology and economics for the study of pre-industrial societies and the long-term effects of pre-industrial culture and institutions (Gennaioli and Rainer, 2007; Michalopoulos and Papaioannou, 2013; Alesina et al., 2013; Fenske, 2014).
-The Ethnographic Atlas (Murdock, 1967) includes information on 115 characteristics for 1267 ethnicities around the globe.
-On the other hand, the Standard Cross-Cultural Sample (Murdock and White, 1969) expands the set of characteristics to over 2000 for a subsample of 180 independent ethnicities.
+Cross-Cultural Sample (Murdock and White, 1969) expands the set of characteristics to over 2000 for a subsample of 180 independent ethnicities.
 By combining both datasets the analysis overcomes the restriction in terms of thematic coverage of the EA and ethnic/geographic coverage of the SCCS.
-Figure 1 depicts the location of the full sample of ethnicities used in the main analysis.
-Additionally, it highlights the ethnicities for which population diversity data (genetic in blue, linguistic in black) is available and those for which it is predicted (red) as explained below.
+Figure 2 depicts the location of the full sample of ethnicities used in the main analysis.
+Additionally, it highlights the ethnicities for which intra-ethnic diversity data (genetic in blue, linguistic in black) is available and those for which it is predicted (red) as explained below.

 In order to explore the hypothesis proposed in this paper, the analysis constructs various novel measures of economic specialization of labor at the ethnic level using data from both the EA and SCCS.
-In particular, both data sets include variables on the existence of "age or occupational specialization" for metal working (v55), weaving (v56), leather working (v57), pottery making (v58), boat building (v59), house construction (v60), gathering (v61), hunting (v62), fishing (v63), animal husbandry (v64), and agriculture (v65).
+In particular, both datasets include variables on the existence of "age or occupational specialization" for metal working (v55), weaving (v56), leather working (v57), pottery making (v58), boat building (v59), house construction (v60), gathering (v61), hunting (v62), fishing (v63), animal husbandry (v64), and agriculture (v65).
 For each of these activities, the EA and SCCS assess if the ethnic group had craft, industrial or age specialization or if the activity was absent or no specialization occurred.
 These variables allow the identification of ethnicities in which specialization existed in the pre-modern era.
 On the other hand, these variables do not allow for the differentiation of ethnicities where no specialization occurred from those in which the activity was absent, thus confounding the lack of specialization with the lack of the activity.
 In order to overcome this problem, the analysis uses additional information from variables v44-v54 in order to assess, for the same activities, whether the activity was absent or unimportant or present.